 The only effects I had from the infusion were the tingling lips, and the arm/hand pain being almost gone.
 When you’ve been in high-level pain almost constantly (except during/after nerve blocks), for over 2 years, ‘almost pain free’ feels pretty good!
 There was no nausea, no dizziness, no confusion.
 I felt fine, but of course I still had to stay under observation at the hospital for at least an hour after the procedure.

-Before I left, the nurse booked me for a follow-up call the next week; she or another nurse would call me, at a scheduled time, to see how I was doing after the infusion.
-The PMU did this so I wouldn’t have to go back to the hospital, just for a follow-up.
-This PMU really tries to find ways to make things easier for their patients.
+Before I left, the nurse booked me for a follow-up call next week; she or another nurse will call me, at a scheduled time, to see how I’m doing after the infusion.
+The PMU did this so I wouldn’t have to go back to the hospital, just for a follow-up appointment.
+They really try to find ways to make things easier for their patients ‘-)